 Add some extra texture and fiber and stretch your usual baked beans recipe by adding barley.
 Cook the barley on the stovetop and bake the bean and barley mixture in the oven for 2.5 hours.
 Or use the crockpot for these saucy beans on medium for about 6 hours.

 04 of 09

-Our tomato and barley soup recipe uses tomatoes and plenty of carrots, celery, onions, and garlic to prepare a thick and aromatic main dish that's easy to make and is also super healthy.
+Our vegan barley tomato soup recipe uses tomatoes and plenty of carrots, celery, onions, and garlic to prepare a thick and aromatic main dish that's easy to make and is also super healthy.

 Ready in under 1 hour, this soup is great to make in bigger batches and freeze in individual portions to have at hand for a last-minute lunch.
 Add spinach or kale for extra fiber, and serve with warm bread and vegan butter.Continue to 5 of 9 below.